 You return to those lines, and they hold the song in place.
 That’s what a song is mostly.

 The songs of Samdhe Khan possess such captivating powers.
-This eminent artist is from Sam, Jaisalmer who is carrying forward his family tradition of folk music.
+This eminent artist is from Sam, Jaisalmer, who is carrying forward his family tradition of folk music.
 He has been learning and performing music from a very young age.
 He plays the harmonium along with singing.
-He was studying till 10th standard and after that, he learnt music.
+He studied till 10th standard, and after that, he learnt music.
 He sings songs of love and betrayal, birth and death.
-He says, “Such is the juxtapose of artists.
+He says, “Such is the juxtaposition of artists.
 We delve into anomalies.”

 Baage baage hazari gulro phool